AdilShamim8/GenAI-Roadmap-with-Notes-and-Projects/README.md

   - Chains, Agents, and Memory Types
   - LangChain Expression Language (LCEL)
   - Improved structured output generation integrated directly into the main agent loop, reducing both latency and cost
-  - Content-block-centric streaming (v2) — new in v1.3.x core

 - **Middleware & Guardrails**
   - Built-in middleware for human-in-the-loop, summarization, and PII redaction; support for custom middleware to hook into any point in agent execution